ankonzoid/artificio/image_rec/README.md

 4) Take the top-k closest encoding vectors as the top-k recommendations

 Particularly for us, we use a convolutional autoencoder trained on 36 steakhouse food images (6 of each of regular steakhouse food items: steak, potato, french fries, salads, burger, asparagus), then make similar food recommendations based on the above algorithm.
-Below are results of querying test images of:
+Below are more results of querying test images of:

 #### Query: a salad
 <img src="https://github.com/ankonzoid/artificio/blob/master/image_rec/answer/result_salad.png" width="80%" align="center">